MITLibraries/ml2s/readme.md

 permalink: /
 ---

-# MIT Libraries Developer Documentation
+# Data Mining Fan Club

-Welcome to the MIT Libraries Developer Documentation site.
+Welcome to the MIT Libraries Data Mining Fan Club site.

-While this site is public and you are welcome to use it, our main goals are internally facing.
-That said, feel free to open an Issue if you have suggestions or feedback.

-## Side Nav Ordering
-Page metadata should include `order: 1000` if you want your Page to be included in the sidenav in alphabetical order.
-The readme uses `order: 1` to pop to the top of that list.
-If you have reason to put put your page in the sidenav in a different spot, you can use an appropriate `order: value` to do so.
+The goal of this site is to share the things we learn as we explore applications of data mining, machine learning, and related techniques in the Libraries.

+We also will be running regular open meetings; stay tuned for details.

+Want to add a post to this blog?
+* Get edit permissions to the repo from anyone in DLAD if you don't have them yet
+* Create a Markdown file in the `_posts/`directory with a title of the format `year-month-day-title.md`.